 6. To help people with hidden disabilities to come out and get proper assistance

-Since people with such abilities may need more care, proper awareness should be raised to effect relevant assistance.
+Since people with such abilities may need more care, proper awareness should be raised to promote relevant assistance.

 7. To bridge the gap between the minorities for total equality